ConorMeade/Sudoko-Game/README.md

 # Sudoko-Game
-Working with pygame to create a sudoko game, GUI coming soon
+Commmand line level sudoko game.
+I am planning on using pygame to create a GUI at some point in the future.